BEST OF ZAMBIA Photo Safari in Zambia

 * JEWEL OF THE FOREST – It’s not difficult to understand why the spectacular, elusive and rare African Pitta is the most sought after bird for photographers in Africa, and now for the first time you’ll get a realistic chance to photograph it

 * BIGGEST MAMMAL MIGRATION IN THE WORLD – The congregation of 10 million Straw-coloured Fruit Bats in a tiny patch of forest in Zambia is not only a natural history spectacle but on this photo safari you will be taught to get world class photos too

 * UNIQUE OPPORTUNITIES – This photo safari offers the only time and place where these three events, the elephants through reception, African Pitta, and biggest mammal migration in the world, can be photographed

 * YOU WILL GET GREAT PHOTOS – Being on a photo safari as appose to a normal safari means that your specialist wildlife photographic guide will help to improve your photography to take world class photos no matter what level of photographer you are

 * THE UNTAMED AFRICAN WILDERNESS – Both South Luangwa and Kasanka National Parks are unfenced with free roaming animals that offers the authentic African wilderness experience

-* TEN DAYS OF SAFARI – Longer than a typical photo safari means that you have a better chance of seeing amazing sightings as well as a chance to explore all the genres of nature photography
+* ELEVEN DAYS OF SAFARI – Longer than a typical photo safari means that you have a better chance of seeing amazing sightings as well as a chance to explore all the genres of nature photography

 * STRESS-FREE TRAVEL – This photo safari starts and ends at Zambia’s Lusaka International Airport – from there all travel, food, accommodation and photography activities are included – so just get yourself to Lusaka!!